Mithun250/Phonepe_pulse/README.md

 These visualizations are designed to present information in a visually appealing and easily digestible format, enabling users to quickly grasp trends, patterns, and insights from their transaction history.

-Problem Statement:
+**Problem Statement:
-The Phonepe pulse Github repository contains a large amount of data related to various metrics and statistics.The goal is to extract this data and process it to obtain insights and information that can be visualized in a user-friendly manner.
+**The Phonepe pulse Github repository contains a large amount of data related to various metrics and statistics.The goal is to extract this data and process it to obtain insights and information that can be visualized in a user-friendly manner.

-Approach:
+**Approach:
-1. Data extraction:
+**1. Data extraction:
 Clone the Github using scripting to fetch the data from the Phonepe pulse Github repository and store it in a suitable format such as CSV or JSON.
 2. Data transformation:
 Use a scripting language such as Python, along with libraries such as Pandas, to manipulate and pre-process the data.